Learn how to speak Italian like a local with Rosetta Stone.

 If you’ve ever heard an Italian speaker say _amore_, you’ll agree that this romance language is a beautiful one.
 But as someone just beginning to learn to speak Italian words, you may find your pronunciation leaves something to be desired.
 Italian is a phonetic language where most words get spoken in the way they are written.
 However, there are a few tricky rules of Italian pronunciation.
 For instance, the “h” in Italian is usually silent unless it follows a “g” or a “c” as in words like gnocchi (NO-key).

-The best way to get a handle on pronouncing Italian words is to practice, practice, practice.
+The best way to get a handle on pronouncing Italian words is to practise, practise, practise.
 And to get feedback on your pronunciation in real time, so you can correct mistakes and refine your accent.
 It’s also helpful to immerse yourself in Italian as much as possible, absorbing the inflection and pronunciation of native speakers.

 That’s why from your very first Italian lesson, Rosetta Stone’s patented speech recognition engine TruAccent® helps you correct your pronunciation.
 It compares your voice to that of native speakers, providing instant feedback on improving your accent and getting you closer to being able to speak Italian with confidence.